Doriandarko/claude-engineer/readme.md

 ### 📊 Diff-based File Editing

-Claude Engineer now supports diff-based file editing, allowing for more precise and controlled modifications to existing files.
+Claude Engineer supports diff-based file editing, allowing for more precise and controlled modifications to existing files.
 When editing files, Claude will:

 1. Show a diff of the proposed changes, highlighting additions, removals, and unchanged lines.
 2. Focus on adding new code or modifying existing code without unnecessarily removing functionality.
 3. Provide explanations for any removed code, ensuring transparency in the editing process.

 This feature enhances Claude's ability to make targeted improvements to your codebase while maintaining the integrity of existing functionality.

+### 🔐 Environment Variables and OpenRouter Integration

+Claude Engineer now uses environment variables for secure configuration management.
+The `.env` file stores sensitive information like API keys, which are loaded using the `python-dotenv` library.

+The integration with OpenRouter API provides improved AI capabilities and flexibility in choosing different language models.

 Note: Claude will only have access to the files in the root folders of the script or any folder path you provide it.